-When it comes to the Australia trip planning, one thought goes also to exchanging money in Australia.
-While credit cards are the most common and convenient way of pay, for Australia you may also consider other options, and in my opinion a good combination of daily cash and credit and/or debit cards is always the best solution.
+When it comes to Australia trip planning, one thought also goes to exchanging money in Australia.
+While credit cards are the most common and convenient way of payment, you may also consider other Australian options.
+In my opinion, a good combination of daily cash and credit and or debit cards is always the best solution.

-Here below I give you some tips on exchanging money in Australiabased on my personal experience which can help you make up your mind about the money exchange arrangements for your Australia trip planning.
+Below, I give you some tips on exchanging money in Australia based on my personal experience, which can help you make up your mind about the money exchange arrangements for planning a trip to Australia.

 How to manage day-to-day funds

-Here there are 2 good options for your daily cash.
-Either you withdraw cash from ATMs but in this case you must first check out with your bank what commissions apply, and what transaction-fees they charge.
-Usually they tend to be very high, if your bank has international ATMs or has partner banks in Australia, then you should not pay more than 1%-2%.
-Since my banks commission were extremely high I choose to buy some travellers checks, which can be still a good choice.
-But again here you have to consider a few things before going with this option.
+Here there are two good options for your daily cash.
+Either you withdraw money from ATMs, but in this case, you must first check out with your bank what commissions apply and what transaction fees they charge.
+Usually, they tend to be very high.
+If your bank has international ATMs or has partner banks in Australia, you should not pay more than 1%-2%.

 This is what I use more frequently when I travel abroad.
-Cash is certainly vital for your daily basis purchases, however credit cards is the most convenient payment tool for all your bookings and reservations.
-In Australaia you have to pay attention because some hotels, hostels, car rentals, restaurants tend to charge your card in your own currency instead of charging in AUS.
-In this case the exchange rate is worse than the average and mostly includes hidden fees.
-Be careful with this.
-Because I did experience quite often in my last trip in 2008.
-If they offer you to charge your card in your own currency , decline it!
-Do insist on having it charged in the local currency, i.e. in AUS and not in EUR or USD or whatever your own currency is.
-Be careful because in some places they did it straight away without asking me.
-So pay attention to this tricky transactions.
+Cash is unquestionably vital for your daily basis purchases.
+However, credit cards are the most convenient payment tool for all your bookings and reservations.
+In Australia, you have to pay attention because some hotels, hostels, car rentals, restaurants tend to charge your card in your currency instead of charging in Australia.

-thoroughly before leaving to Australia.
-Find out which fees and commissions apply when using your card and/or withdrawing money from ATMs in Australia.
-It´s a savvy investigation, so as to avoid nasty surprises when you return home and suddenly receive a long list of commissions and fees on your purchases and bookings you did not expect.
+Check before leaving for Australia.
+Find out which fees and commissions apply when using your card and withdrawing money from ATMs in Australia.
+It´s a savvy investigation to avoid nasty surprises when you return home and suddenly receive a long list of commissions and fees on your purchases and bookings you did not expect.